Truman Capote: Stage, screen, and magazine work

 In the early 1950s, Capote took on Broadway and films, adapting his 1951 novella, The Grass Harp, into a 1952 play of the same name (later a 1971 musical and a 1995 film), followed by the musical House of Flowers (1954), which spawned the song "A Sleepin' Bee".

-Capote co-wrote with John Huston the screenplay for Huston's film Beat the Devil (1953).
+In fall of 1952, the same year as his first play, film producer David O. Selznick hired Capote alongside two Hollywood screenwriters for the script of Terminal Station.
+A few months later in early 1953, John Huston hired him for Beat the Devil.
+In 1960, while writing In Cold Blood, Jack Clayton approached him to rewrite the script for The Innocents.
+Capote set aside his novel and in eight weeks produced the script used for the final film.

 Traveling through the Soviet Union with a touring production of Porgy and Bess, he produced a series of articles for The New Yorker that became his first book-length work of nonfiction, The Muses Are Heard (1956).

 In this period he also wrote an autobiographical essay for Holiday Magazine—one of his personal favorites—about his life in Brooklyn Heights in the late 1950s, titled Brooklyn Heights: A Personal Memoir (1959).
-In November 2015, The Little Bookroom issued a new coffee-table edition of that work, which includes David Attie's previously-unpublished portraits of Capote as well as Attie's street photography taken in connection with the essay, entitled Brooklyn: A Personal Memoir, With The Lost Photographs of David Attie.
+In November 2015, The Little Bookroom issued a new coffee-table edition of that work, which includes David Attie's previously unpublished portraits of Capote as well as Attie's street photography taken in connection with the essay, entitled Brooklyn: A Personal Memoir, With The Lost Photographs of David Attie.
 This edition was well-reviewed in America and overseas, and was also a finalist for a 2016 Indie Book Award.

+In 1961 he signed an advertisement for the Fair Play for Cuba Committee.
+He later expressed regret for this, as he had genuinely believed Castro was not a communist.